Egypt & The Eternal Nile

 After a morning briefing, our full-day tour begins at the acclaimed Egyptian Museum, the world’s greatest repository of ancient relics.
 Then we tour the Citadel of Saladin housing the alabaster Mosque of Mohamed Ali.
 Tonight we enjoy a welcome dinner at a local restaurant.
 B,L,D

-Today’s tour starts at the open-air museum at Memphis, Egypt’s first capital (early 4th century bce).
+Today’s tour starts at the open-air museum at Memphis, Egypt’s first capital (3100 BCE).
 We continue on to the necropolis at Sakkara then to the astounding Pyramids of Giza, the wonders of antiquity that have drawn visitors for millennia.
 Here, too, we encounter the enigmatic Sphinx, whose leonine body and human face were carved from a single piece of limestone.
 B,L

-Early this morning we fly south to Aswan then continue by coach across the edge of the Sahara to Abu Simbel.
-We board our cruise ship in time for lunch, then visit the temples and colossal 65-foot-high statues of Ramses II and his wife Nefertari that were dismantled and moved to higher ground during the construction of the Aswan dam.
-Tonight we watch a dramatic sound-and-light show at Abu Simbel.
+Early this morning we fly to Aswan then continue by coach across edge of the Sahara to Abu Simbel.
+We board our Lake Nasser ship in time for lunch, then we visit the temples and colossal 65-foot-high statues of Ramses II and his wife Nefertari that were dismantled and moved to higher ground during the construction of Aswan dam.
+Tonight we watch a dramatic sound-and- light show at Abu Simbel.
 B,L,D

 Disembark/Aswan/Embark Nile Cruise Ship

-We set out early this morning to visit “new” Kalabsha, site of the largest freestanding Nubian temple, which was relocated here for the construction of the Aswan Dam.
+We set out early this morning to visit New Kalabsha, site of the largest freestanding Nubian temple, which was relocated here for the construction of the Aswan High Dam.
 We return to our ship for breakfast then bid farewell to the crew as we embark on a tour of the Aswan High Dam.
-Next we visit the imposing temple to Isis on Agilkia island before boarding our Nile cruise ship.
-This afternoon we board small feluccas, replicas of ancient Nile sailboats, for a relaxing afternoon sail.
-After returning to our ship, tonight we enjoy the Captain’s welcome cocktail party.
+Next we visit the imposing temple to Isis on Agilkia Island before boarding our Nile cruise ship.
+This afternoon we board small feluccas, replicas of ancient Nile sailboats, for a relaxing sail. back on our ship tonight we enjoy the Captain’s welcome cocktail party.
 B,L,D

-This morning we visit the ancient trading town of Kom Ombo, with outstanding Nile views from the Temple of Sobek.
-After returning to our ship, we sail on to Edfu, where we visit the Temple of Horus, Egypt’s best-preserved temple (built between 237 bce–57 bce).
+This morning we cruise to the ancient trading town of Kom Ombo, with outstanding Nile views from the Temple of Sobek.
+Then we sail on to Edfu’s Temple of Horus, Egypt’s best-preserved temple (built between 237 BCE -57 BCE).
 We return to our ship for lunch as we sail to Luxor (our final sail), enjoying a quiet afternoon on the Nile.
 A belly dance performance accompanies dinner tonight.
 B,L,D

 Nile Cruising – Luxor/West Bank

-We have the option to rise very early to see the West Bank of “the world’s greatest open air museum,” as Luxor has been called, from above on an optional hot-air balloon excursion.
-Known in antiquity as Thebes, Luxor boasts vast temple complexes, tombs, and statues dating from 2755 bce that represent the pinnacle of Egyptian architecture.
-Today we explore the West Bank, site of the haunting Valley of the Kings; the Valley of the Queens; and the dramatic Temple of Hatshepsut honoring one of the few female pharaohs.
-We also see the massive Colossi of Memnon, two 64-foot-high statues of Amenhotep III.
+Luxor boasts vast temple complexes, tombs, and statues dating from 2755 BCE that represents the pinnacle of Egyptian architecture.
+Today we explore the West Bank, site of the haunting Valley of Kings, where 34 royal tombs feature magnificent paintings; the Valley of the Queens; and the dramatic Temple of Hatshepsut honoring one of the few female pharaohs.
+We also see the massive Colossi of Memmon, two 64- foot high statues of Amenhotep III that once guarded the gates of his mortuary temple.
 B,L,D

 Nile Cruising – Luxor/East Bank

-Today we tour Luxor’s East Bank, home of Karnak, the greatest temple complex of them all, whose ruins stretch for more than a mile to connect with Luxor.
-Built over a period of 1,500 years, Karnak boasts a breadth and diversity of buildings not seen elsewhere.
+Today we tour Luxor’s East Bank, home of Karnak, the great-est temple complex of them all, whose ruins stretch for more than a mile to connect with Luxor.
 We also explore Luxor Temple, whose builders included both Tutankhamun and Alexander the Great.
-Here, at the Great Court of Ramses II, we see the ancient obelisk whose twin presides over Place de la Concorde in Paris.
+Here, at the Great Court of Ramses II, we see the ancient obelisk whose twin presides over Place de Concorde in Paris.
 B,L,D

-We disembark our ship today and transfer to our hotel.
+We have the choice to rise very early to see the West Bank from above on an optional hot air balloon ride.
+Disembarking our ship later this morning, we transfer to our hotel.
 This afternoon we tour the Luxor Museum, housing relics discovered at the site.
 B,L

 We fly today to Cairo.
-After checking in at our hotel, we visit the lively Khan el-Khalili bazaar.
+After checking in at our hotel, we visit the exotic Khan el-Khalili bazaar.
+This afternoon is free for independent exploration and dinner on our own.
 B

-This morning we encounter Old Cairo, the district where early capital cities once stood and now only remnants remain.
-We visit 5th-century St. Sergius Church, the Coptic church of el-Mauallaqa, and Ben Ezra Synagogue, built in 882.
+This morning we encounter Old Cairo, the district where early capital cities once stood.
+We visit 5th-century St. Sergius Church, the Coptic church of el-Muallaqa constructed over the bastions of a Roman gate; and Ben Ezra Synagogue, built in 882.
 Mid-day we return to our hotel where tonight we enjoy a farewell dinner.
 B,D

 Depart for U.S.